Rufina Bazlova: Work

-Together with Sofia Tocar, Bazlova founded Framed in Belarus, a social art project that addresses the situation of political prisoners.
+Together with Sofia Tokar, Bazlova founded Framed in Belarus, a social art project that addresses the situation of political prisoners.
 On the occasion of the Charlemagne Prize award in 2022, Rufina Bazlova exhibited current works in Aachen.

 In August 2022, Ukrainian President Volodymyr Zelenskyy wore a shirt designed by Bazlova at the opening of Independence Week.
 Bazlova also designed the New Year's card for the German Federal Foreign Office in 2022.